zaheerkhancs/QuantumNeuralNetwork/README.md

 | WARNING: this script can take a long time to run|
 | --- |

-Here, the user must edit `testing.py` to point to the simulation label and checkpoint of the model which is to be tested.
-These are specified under the variables `simulation_label` and `ckpt_val` in `testing.py`.

-The output of testing is a confusion table, which can be found as a numpy array in `outputs/confusion/simulation_label`.
-The confusion table is given for multiple threshold probabilities for a transaction to be considered as genuine.

 ## Visualizing the results

 The performance of the trained model can be investigated with: